 This isn't the only place you can access the controls from.
 Anywhere you see the AirPlay icon is an opportunity to access this menu.
 You can access it from the music player in Control Center, as well as the app currently playing your music (Music, Spotify, etc.).

-While you can choose any from this list to attempt to connect to, the only device that will work with AirPlay 2 at this time is Apple TV.
-You'll know this because it's the only one on the list that will have a checkmark option next to it.
+While you can choose any from this list to attempt to connect to, the only devices that will work with AirPlay 2 at this time are Apple TVs and HomePods.
+You'll know this because they will be the only ones on the list that will have a checkmark option next to them.
 Devices with these checkmarks indicate they can be connected simultaneously.
 Instead of disconnecting from one Apple TV and switching to another, they will play the same song together if both checked.

 You can also tap on each checked Apple TV to bring up volume controls.
 If you prefer one of your Apple TVs to be louder than the other, you can do so here.